 For the purposes of an FIS, the Mapping Partner may not have sufficient resources and time to conduct a detailed evaluation of each coastal armoring structure within the study area.
 In such cases, the Mapping Partner can apply engineering judgment (guided by the FEMA memorandum and USACE CERC Technical Report 89-15, Criteria for Evaluating Coastal Flood Protections Structures) to determine the likely stability of each structure during the 1-percent-annual-chance flood.
 These conclusions may be based largely on available archive information and local observations, including historic evidence of storm damage and maintenance.
-Note that any data and procedures used in the evaluations shall be documented, and communities and property owners shall be made aware that these evaluations are for mapping purposes only.
+Note that these evaluations are for mapping purposes only and any data and procedures used in the evaluations shall be documented.